biomimetics/imageproc-lib/README.rst

 ImageProc 2.5.
 Please send pull requests with ImageProc 2.5-related changes to this branch.

+Use the following commands to setup the integration branch in your local git repository.
+These commands assume you have forked imageproc-lib from biomimetics into your github account, and then cloned your github account into your local repository.

+In Git Bash:
+git remote add -t imageproc2.5-integration imageproc2.5-integration git@github.com:ryanjulian/imageproc-lib.git
+git fetch imageproc2.5-integration
+git checkout -b imageproc2.5-integration -t imageproc2.5-integration/imageproc2.5-integration
+git push origin imageproc2.5-integration git remote set-url --push imageproc2.5-integration `git config remote.origin.url`
 =============================================================================

 All code licensed under the 3-clause modified-BSD license, unless